LiveHelperChat/lhc-chatbot/extension/lhcchatbot/doc/readme.md

 5. Login to back office and clear cache.

 6. In left menu you will see ChatBot item.

-Just create new questions answers and suggested answers based on user messages will appear automatically
+7. Just create new questions answers and suggested answers based on user messages will appear automatically.